theInnuendoProject/MicrobialGenomeMetagenomeCourse/MetagenomePart3.md

 ![alt text](https://github.com/INNUENDOCON/MicrobialGenomeMetagenomeCourse/raw/master/Screen%20Shot%202017-12-07%20at%2013.50.20.png "Tom's fault")

-Go to your co-assembly folder and make a new folder called ANVIO
+Go to your co-assembly folder and make a new folder called ANVIO.
+All task on this section are to be done in this folder.

 ```
 mkdir ANVIO